 The Albany Med Health System Trauma Program serves a 17-county area of northeastern New York and is part of a network of over 400 emergency medical service provider organizations, 25 non-trauma center hospitals and two Level III trauma centers.
-As the region's only American College of Surgeons verified Level I trauma center, Albany Medical Center Hospital is the lead organization responsible for overseeing the activities of the regional trauma system.
+As the region's only Level I trauma center, Albany Medical Center is the lead organization responsible for overseeing the activities of the regional trauma system.

-Our trauma team is also responsible for identifying practices and opportunities to ensure the accessibility, quality and highest level of trauma care for patients across our region.
-Part of this work involves the coordination of community and professional education programs including injury prevention and outreach efforts through various channels.
+Our trauma team is also responsible for identifying practices and opportunities to ensure the accessibility, quality, and highest level of trauma care for patients across our region.
+Part of this work involves the coordination of community and professional education programs including injury prevention and outreach efforts.

 More than 7,250 New Yorkers die each year because of injury.
 Injuries occur in predictable patterns, with recognizable risk factors, and among identifiable populations.
-Albany Med keeps track of where, to whom, and why injuries occur across the region and uses this information to develop injury prevention programs.
+We keep track of where, to whom, and why injuries occur across the region and use this information to develop injury prevention programs.

 For more information about our injury prevention programs, contact the Trauma Education Outreach and Injury Prevention Coordinator at 518-262-1203, 518-262-5141 or [email protected].

 Current Injury Prevention Initiatives at Albany Medical Center